 Our signature event is the annual festival of Indian classical music held in the month of May to coincide with South Asian Heritage Month.
 This event is now ten years in existence.
 We promote both visiting artists and artists from Canada.
 Although we have previously received grants from Ontario Arts Council, an Ontario government agency, and the City of Hamilton, towards implementation of this festival, we need corporate sponsors and other supporters to make this happen every year.

-Arohi Music Festival:
+Arohi Music and Dance Festival:

 Initiated since the fall of 2013, this festival primarily provides an independent platform for local aspiring musicians to encourage them to move forward in their learning.
 It also invites experienced performers to participate.
 It is held annually in the Peel Region of Ontario.
 We need sponsors to sustain this festival.

 A method of education and promotion employed is to hold a free lecture-demonstration on a specific topic by an artist with a good ability to articulate the subject.
 Several such lecture-demonstrations have been held including Sitar, Tabla, Dhrupad and Khayal.
 We have participated in Culture Days in 2010 and 2011 with interactive sessions in McMaster University.

 These are very small (15-20) number of music lovers gathering to listen to music organized by a specific theme such as a Raga in mind.
 We have held more than 25 sessions so far!

 In-school Music Demonstrations: